zamirnbenn-lab/pfSense-homelab/troubleshooting/Windows11-VM.md

 ## Problem

-While setting up the Windows 11 VM, it was not getting a working network connection when connected to VMware's Host-only network.
+While setting up the Windows 11 VM, it was not getting a working network connection through VMware's Host-only network.

-## What I Changed

-I decided to move the lab network to a dedicated VMware LAN Segment instead.
-This kept the Windows 11 client and pfSense LAN on the same isolated network and allowed pfSense to handle the network connection.

 ## Resolution

-I changed the pfSense LAN adapter from Host-only to a dedicated LAB-LAN segment, connected the Windows 11 VM to that same segment, kept the pfSense WAN on VMware NAT, and restarted pfSense before starting the Windows 11 VM.

-After making these changes, the Windows 11 VM was able to connect successfully through pfSense.
+I switched the pfSense LAN and Windows 11 VM over to a dedicated `LAB-LAN` segment while keeping the pfSense WAN connected through VMware NAT.
+After restarting pfSense and the Windows 11 VM, the client was able to connect successfully through pfSense.

+This fixed the issue and gave me a cleaner isolated network for the lab.